Now more than ever, we are depending on technology and productivity tools to allow us to operate as effectively as possible.

 - Go to “C:\Program Files\Amazon” folder and install Amazon WorkSpaces Application Manager

-- Once completed you should the application opens in your WorkSpace environment and shows as empty
+- Once completed the application should open in your WorkSpaces environment and shows as empty

 - Browse to your AWS console and select WorkSpaces under Services.
 Select Application under Application Manager.